STEAMengineers/STEAMengineers.github.io/_pages/resources.md

 3D printing has been a very popular form of making for a while now, but a lot of people aren't sure where to start.
 Some of the software is very good, but can have a steep learning curve.
 We recommend people get started with [TinkerCAD](https://www.tinkercad.com/dashboard) which allows you to make a free (and safe) account on which you can save your designs.
 TinkerCAD is very intuitive and easy to learn, which can really help you get to grips with the concepts.
 Makerspaces may have 3D printers you can use so you don't have to buy one to get stuck in, but designing in 3D is a skill in and of itself.
 If you're looking to do 3D design that's more advanced, and can be used for animation and games design, then maybe [Blender](https://www.blender.org/) is of interest, although it is known for its complexity.
 Fortunately, they have [a comprehensive manual](https://docs.blender.org/manual/en/latest/) and tutorials can be found on social media under the #b3d hashtag.

+Another option is [FreeCAD](https://www.freecad.org/), which offers the ability to design 3D models with parametric features.
+FreeCAD is quite popular, and tutorials are easy to find.

 #### Other Software We Recommend ####

 For lasercutting, or anything else where vectors can be helpful, we always recommend [Inkscape](https://inkscape.org/).
 It's powerful, it's clever, and it's open source.
 It can be a bit of a bear at first, but we recommend just jumping in at the deep end.
 Remember, if you're making a file specifically to experiment - you can't break anything you're going to need later!